To be eligible for concurrent enrollment, the student must:

 - Have a high school GPA of 3.0

-- Be completing course requirements at an approved school district through a public high school.
+- Be completing course requirements at an approved, state funded, public or charter high school.

-- Be taking at least one class at the high school to be eligible for concurrent enrollment.
+- Be taking at least one class at the resident high school.

 - Register for the appropriate number of credits as designated by their high school guidance counselor.

 - Remember that college classes are more difficult than high school classes.
 Students should plan to spend two hours work outside of class for each college credit (example: 3 credit course = 9 hours total per week; 3 in class and 6 out of class).